hronro/react-dynamic-font/README.md

 }
 ```

-If you want to add smooth animate while font-size changing, add the `smooth` props.
+If you want to add smooth animation while font size changing, add the `smooth` props.

 ```jsx
 <DynamicFont smooth content={/* Your text here */} />